Skip to content

 God’s Own Country (2017)

-Taking place in Yorkshire, this romantic drama tells the story of sheep farmer Johnny (played to perfection by Josh O’Connor), whose life changes with the arrival of Gheorghe (Alec Secăreanu), a Romanian migrant worker who is hired as extra help for the lambing season.
-Partly based on the experiences of director Francis Lee (in his feature directorial debut), God’s Own Country was one of the most acclaimed films of the 2010s, with praise aimed at the performances of O’Connor and Secăreanu and its depiction of loneliness and intimacy.
-Hailed as Yorkshire’s answer to Brokeback Mountain, the film is a must-see for lovers of queer cinema.
+God’s Own Country is Yorkshire’s answer to Brokeback Mountain.
+This romantic drama follows sheep farmer Johnny (played to perfection by Josh O’Connor), whose life is transformed by the arrival of Gheorghe (Alec Secăreanu), a Romanian migrant worker hired to assist with the lambing season.
+Partly inspired by director Francis Lee’s own experiences (in his feature directorial debut), God’s Own Country became one of the decade’s most praised films, with critics particularly highlighting the performances of O’Connor and Secăreanu, as well as its raw depiction of loneliness and intimacy.

 Imagine Me & You (2005)

-Lena Headey, Game of Thrones icon, stars in Imagine Me & You as Luce, a flower shop owner who catches the attention of Rachel (played by Coyote Ugly star Piper Perabo) on her wedding day.
-After becoming close friends, the duo form an unexpected romantic connection, which causes Rachel to question her marriage.
+Lena Headey, Game of Thrones icon, stars in Imagine Me & You as Luce, a flower shop owner who captures the attention of Rachel (played by Coyote Ugly star Piper Perabo) on her wedding day.
+After becoming close friends, the two form an unexpected romantic connection, prompting Rachel to question her marriage.
 For some absurd reason (homophobia!), Imagine Me & You received mixed reviews upon release but in recent years, it has attained cult classic status while Rachel and Luce are often hailed as two of the most iconic queer female characters in film.
-The film also hugely contributed to Headey’s enduring popularity within the LGBTQ+ community.
+The film also played a key role in solidifying Headey’s enduring popularity within the LGBTQIA+ community.

 In From The Side (2022)

-We received the gay rugby drama we need and deserve thanks to a Kickstarter campaign and the vision of director/writer and former rugby coach Matt Carter.
-In From The Side stars Emmerdale’s Alexander Lincoln as Mark, an inexperienced new recruit on the B team at a gay rugby club who has a drunken encounter with Warren (Alexander King), the star player on the A team.
-With both men in long-term relationships and Warren’s partner on the same team, he and Mark inadvertently put the future of the rugby club at risk as they embark on a steamy, passionate affair.
-Carter’s directorial boasts well-written characters and strong performances from the two leads, and refreshingly, doesn’t conform to tropes normally associated with queerness and sports.
-Forbidden romance aside, In From The Side simply depicts the lives of people who play rugby together and just-so happen to be gay.
-No homophobia.
-No dramatic coming-out sequence.
-Sadly, that’s still quite rare.
+We got the gay rugby drama we need and deserve, thanks to a Kickstarter campaign and the vision of director/writer and former rugby coach Matt Carter.
+In From The Side stars Emmerdale’s Alexander Lincoln as Mark, an inexperienced new recruit on the B team at a gay rugby club who has a drunken encounter with Warren (Alexander King), the A team’s star player.
+Both men are in long-term relationships, and with Warren’s partner on the same team, he and Mark inadvertently put the future of the rugby club at risk as they embark on a steamy, passionate affair.
+Carter’s directorial debut features well-written characters and strong performances from the two leads, and refreshingly, it doesn’t rely on the typical tropes associated with queerness and sports.
+Forbidden romance aside, In From The Side simply portrays the lives of people who play rugby together, capturing the complexities of their relationships both on and off the field.

 Loev (2015)

-Indian romantic drama film Loev – pronounced as ‘love’ – explores the relationship between Wall Street deal maker Jai (Shiv Pandit) and Mumbai-based music producer Sahil (Dhruv Ganesh, who sadly passed away from tuberculosis before the release), two friends with a complicated past who set off to the Western Ghats for the weekend.
-Drawing heavily from the personal experiences of director Sudhanshu Saria, Loev came to fruition after months of crowdfunding, with its budget at just $1 million.
-Despite this, Saria managed to craft a stunning film thanks to its scenic Indian locations and unmatched chemistry between Pandit and the late Ganesh.
-Loev won the Audience Award for Best Feature Film at the 2016 Tel Aviv International Film Festival and later found mainstream popularity with its release on Netflix.
-(It has since been removed, boo.)
+Indian romance Loev – pronounced ‘love’ – explores the relationship between Wall Street dealmaker Jai (Shiv Pandit) and Mumbai-based music producer Sahil (Dhruv Ganesh, who tragically passed away from tuberculosis before the film’s release).
+The two friends, with a complicated past, embark on a weekend getaway to the Western Ghats.
+Drawing heavily from the personal experiences of director Sudhanshu Saria, Loev came to life after months of crowdfunding, with a modest budget of just $1 million.
+Despite this, Saria crafted a stunning film, showcasing India’s scenic locations and the unmatched chemistry between Pandit and the late Ganesh.
+Loev won the Audience Award for Best Feature Film at the 2016 Tel Aviv International Film Festival and later gained mainstream popularity after its release on Netflix (though it has since been removed—boo!)

 Love, Simon (2018)

-Marketed as the first major studio romantic comedy featuring two gay lead characters and a same-sex love storyline, Love, Simon was a momentous achievement in queer cinema history.
-Not only did it mark the first time LGBTQ+ people saw themselves represented properly in this very mainstream genre, it also proved that yes, queer stories can make a profit too, putting to bed any myths that had previously suggested otherwise.
-Based on Becky Albertalli’s brilliant novel Simon vs. The Homo Sapien Agenda, the film follows Simon Spier (Nick Robinson), a closeted gay high schooler who struggles to balance his friends and family, as well as the blackmailer threatening to out him to the entire school.
-Paired with incredible performances from the diverse and talented cast (that scene with Jennifer Garner’s speech gets us every time), it felt like a real moment not only for the community, but pop culture in general.
+Marketed as the first major studio romantic comedy featuring two gay lead characters and a same-sex love storyline, Love, Simon was a groundbreaking achievement for queer cinema.
+It proved that queer stories can be not only joyous and free of trauma, but also profitable, dispelling the myths that had previously suggested otherwise.
+Based on Becky Albertalli’s brilliant novel Simon vs. The Homo Sapiens Agenda, the film is brimming with warm humour, emotion, and the inner turmoil many of us face when coming out to our loved ones.
+Paired with incredible performances from a diverse and talented cast (that scene with Jennifer Garner’s speech gets us every time!), Love, Simon felt like a defining moment not just for the queer community, but for pop culture as a whole.

 Moonlight (2017)

-This trailblazing coming-of-age tale that charts the life of disenfranchised African-American man Chiron (Trevante Rhodes) and takes viewers through three pivotal chapters in his life.
-Little follows a young nine-year-old Chiron as he grows up with a drug addict mother in a rough neighbourhood in Miami; Chiron shows his awkward and painful teenage years, including bullying he experienced at school; and finally Black, which shows how he’s developed as a fully-grown man, and the internalisation of his sexuality.
-The film was rewarded for its brilliance with three Oscars back in 2017.
-It’s an emotional rollercoaster for any viewer, but especially anyone who’s struggled to accept themselves for who they really are.
+This trailblazing coming-of-age tale charts the life of disenfranchised African-American man Chiron (Trevante Rhodes), taking viewers through three pivotal chapters in his life.
+Little follows a nine-year-old Chiron as he grows up with a drug-addicted mother in a rough neighbourhood in Miami; Chiron shows his awkward and painful teenage years, including the bullying he experiences at school; and finally, Black depicts his development into a fully-grown man and the internalisation of his sexuality.
+Moonlight was rewarded for its brilliance with three Oscars in 2017, including Best Picture.
+It’s an emotional rollercoaster for any viewer, but especially for those who’ve struggled to accept themselves for who they truly are.
 Most importantly, it offered a rare chance for Black gay men to see themselves reflected on screen.

 Portrait of a Lady on Fire (2019)